 This is just one of a suite of advanced population genetics tools included in the Extended Edition.

 Another method of ranking prospective matings is to take into account the extent of kinship the potential offspring will have with a set of chosen individuals that have either 'desired' or 'unwanted' influence, giving priority to matings where the potential offspring will have greater/lesser kinship with the desired/undesirable individuals.
 E.g. if there is a particular individual within the breed history that, for whatever reason, you wish to breed with as much (or as little) influence from as possible, this gives you the means to achieve that.

 Mean Kinship, Founder Analysis and Genome Uniqueness

 The Extended Edition of Breeders Assistant will also compute various measures of genetic diversity, including:

 - Mean Kinship - the mean of an individuals kinship coefficient with every other member of a breeding population, including itself.
+Video

 - Pedigree Completeness Index2 - a measure of the completeness of a pedigree that is useful when assessing the reliability of the inbreeding coefficient.

 - Genome Uniqueness - the probability that an individual contains founder alleles not present in any other single (normally) individual in a current population of which it is part.